 Living in your head, sometimes totally unaware of the world around you but for the sounds that hurt your ears, these things made sense to me.
 How to choose words that for some reason appealed to me, even if I did not understand their meaning.

 Just like I know how to be quiet and watch others.

-Sometimes I would see a child being mean and hateful to his/her mother.
-And I wanted to go jerk the child aside and say: “You have a mother.
+Sometimes when I was a little girl I would see a child being mean and hateful to his/her mother.
+And I wanted to jerk the child aside and say: “You have a mother.
 Be nice to her.
 She will look out for you.
 And every time you say Mom, she will turn at the sound of your voice.”

 Sometimes I will be in the middle of something, and I will freeze.
 I have suddenly forgotten how to do something I’ve done hundreds of times.
 I will have to wait until the mechanics come back to me.

 The more uptight and anxious I become, the longer it takes to break through.

 Somehow it floats out of reach.
 Until time brings it back to me.